erich-hs/aws-eb-flask/README.md

 ## GitHub Actions and requirements.txt
 ---
-You can now set your Makefile fore GitHub actions.
+You can now set your Makefile for GitHub actions.
 You can find a [sample Makefile](Makefile) in this repository.
 Remember to update the `eb deploy` command with your app name.

 Before running a `make all` make sure to include these extra packages to your requirements.txt according to your Makefile:
 ```